Per the Mandatory Training Policy, the following trainings are required for new and exising employees:

 In order to officially welcome new employees into the UC Davis Health System and get accustomed to our culture and values, new employees are required to attend the New Employee Welcome within the first 30 days of employment.

-The New Employee Welcome includes the following mandatory trainings:
+The in-person New Employee Welcome includes Mandatory Annual Safety Training.

 Additionally, Supervisors and Managers need to take the Sexual Harassment Prevention course separately in-person or online.
 Please see the course description below for more information.